 As a gluten-free eater, it’s actually really helpful for me to have a set menu I can count on and often chains have more resources to dedicate to developing gluten-free recipes and training employees about cross-contamination procedures.

-Which is a really long-winded way of telling you that every year I REALLY look forward to the return of Panera’s autumn squash soup.
+Which is a really long-winded way of telling you that every year I REALLY look forward to the return of Panera Bread’s autumn squash soup.
 It’s got this gorgeous flavor profile with a delightful blend of spices and a velvety smooth texture that warms you with every bite.
-I LOVE it.
+It’s my absolute favorite in the cooler months!

 Here’s all you’ll need to make our Panera copycat autumn squash soup recipe…